ddysher/ml-notes/ml-notes/glossary.md

 ## Autoencoders

-Autoencoders (AE) are neural networks that aims to copy their inputs to their outputs.
+Autoencoders (AE) are neural networks that aim to copy their inputs to their outputs.
 They work by encoding the input into a latent-space (or coding space) representation, and then decoding the output from this representation.
 The idea of "representation learning" is central to the generative models in GAN, RL, and all of deep learning.